khiajohnson/website/content/cv.md

 ## conference presentations

-🔜 Johnson, K. A. & Babel, M. (Accepted).
+🔜 Johnson, K. A. & Babel, M. (2021, Accepted).
 Uniformity and crosslinguistic influence in Cantonese-English bilingual stops.
-The 3rd International Symposium on Bilingual and L2 Processing in Adults and Children, Nijmegen, the Netherlands. *Postponed due to COVID-19*. [[abstract]](/pdfs/johnson-babel-isbpac3-abstract.pdf)
+The 3rd International Symposium on Bilingual and L2 Processing in Adults and Children, Virtual, June 3-4. [[abstract]](/pdfs/johnson-babel-isbpac3-abstract.pdf)

 Johnson, K. A. & Babel, M. (2020).
 The role of passage length in acoustic voice variability in bilingual speech.
 The 179th Meeting of the Acoustical Society of America, Virtual, December 7–11. [[poster]](/pdfs/johnson-babel-asa179-poster.pdf) [[materials]](https://osf.io/b6hpx/)